 Solar radiation at Earth's surface is typically defined as total radiation across a wavelength range of 280 to 4000 nm (shortwave radiation).
 Total solar radiation, direct beam and diffuse, incident on a horizontal surface is defined as global shortwave radiation, or shortwave irradiance (incident radiant flux), and is expressed in Watts per square meter (W m-2, equal to Joules per second per square meter).
+Albedo is the ratio of reflected to incoming global shortwave radiation and varies from zero to one.
+Materials with a high albedo reflect most solar radiation, and materials with low albedo absorb most solar radiation.

-Pyranometers are sensors that measure global shortwave radiation.
-Apogee SP-500 series pyranometers are blackbody thermopile pyranometers, and are sensitive to most of the solar spectrum, thus eliminating spectral errors associated with silicon-cell pyranometers.
-The SP-522 is designed to measure incoming shortwave radiation and combines a diffuser with the blackbody detector and has calibrations traceable to Class A blackbody thermopile pyranometers traceable to the world radiation reference in Davos, Switzerland.
-Specifications compare favorably to specifications for World Meteorological Organization (WMO) moderate and good quality classifications and specifications for International Organization of Standardization (ISO) Class C and Class B classifications.
+An albedometer is an instrument designed to measure albedo, and consists of two pyranometers, which separately measure incoming and reflected shortwave irradiance.
+The SP-722 upward- and downward-facing pyranometers are blackbody thermopile pyranometers sensitive to most of the solar spectrum, thus eliminating spectral errors associated with silicon-cell pyranometers.
+The upward-facing pyranometer is designed to measure incoming global shortwave irradiance and combines an acrylic diffuser with the blackbody detector.
+The downward-facing pyranometer is designed to measure reflected shortwave irradiance from terrestrial surfaces and combines a sintered quartz diffuser with the blackbody detector.
+Both sensors have calibrations traceable to Class A blackbody thermopile pyranometers traceable to the world radiation reference in Davos, Switzerland.
+Specifications for both models compare favorably to specifications for World Meteorological Organization (WMO) moderate and good quality classifications and specifications for International Organization of Standardization (ISO) Class C and Class B classifications.

-Typical applications of pyranometers include incoming shortwave radiation measurement in agricultural, ecological, and hydrological weather networks and solar panel arrays.
+Typical applications of pyranometers include incoming and reflected shortwave radiation measurement in agricultural, ecological, and hydrological weather networks and solar panel arrays.
+Albedo measurements indicate the reflectivity of materials with respect to shortwave radiation, and are used to study climate and weather, monitor bifacial solar panels, and understand heat retention in urban and architectural settings.